muguira-james/muguira-james.github.io/source/_posts/A-message-queue-racket-part-2.md

         (http-response (with-output-to-string (lambda  () (write-json rtn))))))))
 ```

 While it looks complex, that is because it handles getting the topic name and payload from the input http message.
 It then calls the code that handles the internal data structures.
 Finally, it builds the output response to send back to the client.
 The response is most of the code.
 The response creates a hash, which is converted to JSON and written to the client.
-The response hash fields: ?topic-name?, ?data?, ?count? and the ?key? value all encoded.
+The response hash fields: "topic-name", "data", "count" and the "key" value all encoded.

 The enqueue function takes a topic name and a message payload element as input.
 Its operation is simple: if the topic-name is present, add the message data to the queue and return.
 If not present, create a new queue, add the message data to that queue and add that queue to the input topic-name, then return.